BRWR Safeguarding Policy & Guidance

 - Ensure that appropriate information is available at the time of referral and the referral is confirmed in writing, under confidential cover.

-- Keep relevant people in the organisation informed about action taken and further action required, for example against a Volunteer.
+- Keep relevant people in the organisation informed about action taken and further action required, for example against a volunteer.

 - Ensure that an individual case record is maintained of the action taken by the organisation and liaison with other agencies on the Safeguarding form.